-How to fix external drive not mounting Mac and recover lost data?
+How to fix external drive not mounting issue on Mac without data loss?

-Can't mount external drive on Mac?
-Forget to back up important data?
-Just download iBoysoft Mac Data Recovery to recover data from unmountable external hard drive and then follow the the below tutorial to fix external drive not mounting on Mac.
+Summary: Can't access important data when your external drive is not mounting on Mac?
+Just download iBoysoft Mac Data Recovery to recover data from unmountable external hard drives and fix external drive not mounting issue on Mac without data loss.

 "Since updating to macOS High Sierra, my Seagate 1TB hard drive can't be mounted by my Retina MacBook Pro (2014).
 It appears in Disk Utility but not in Finder or on the Desktop.
-In Disk Utility, I can't do anything but format it which I do not want to do for there are still useful files on it.
-Is there any suggestion on how to fix not mounting external drive or recover data from fix not mounting external drive?"
+In Disk Utility, I can't do anything but format it, which I do not want to do for there are still useful files on it.
+Is there any suggestion on the issue that external hard drive is not mounting?
+Can I recover data from this unmounted external drive?"

-iBoysoft Mac Data Recovery is a free data recovery tool that can not only recover data from unmountable external drive, but also recover data from formatted external hard drive, recover data from inaccessible external hard drive, recover data from unreadable external hard drive, recover data from corrupted external hard drives.
+iBoysoft Mac Data Recovery is a free external drive data recovery tool for Mac that can not only recover data from unmountable external drives, but also recover data from formatted external hard drives, recover data from inaccessible external hard drives, recover data from unreadable external hard drive, recover data from corrupted external hard drives.
 This external drive data recovery tool supports external hard drives, USB flash drives, memory cards, SD cards, and many other external storage devices.
-You can perform data recovery on macOS 10.14/10.13/10.12 Sierra and Mac OS X 10.11/10.10/10.9/10.8/10.7.
+You can perform data recovery on macOS 10.14/10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7.

-Recover data from not mounting external drive on Mac with iBoysoft Mac Data Recovery
+Tutorial for external drive data recovery on Mac with iBoysoft Mac Data Recovery

-1. Download and install iBoysoft Mac Data Recovery on Mac.
+1. Free download and install iBoysoft Mac Data Recovery on Mac.

 2. Launch iBoysoft Mac Data Recovery.

-3. Select the not mounting external drive and click "Next" button to scan all lost data.
+3. Select the external drive that is not mounting and click "Next" button to scan for all lost data.

-4. Preview the searching results, choose files we need, and click "Recover" to get them back.
+4. Preview the searching results, choose files you need, and click "Recover" to get them back.

 5. Have a check to ensure we have got all lost data back.

-After successfully restored all lost data, we can set out to fix external drive not mounting issue on Mac.
+After successfully restored all lost data, you can set out to fix external drive not mounting issue on Mac.
 The first suggestion is First Aid in Disk Utility, which is a free repair tool that built in your Mac.
 Follow the instructions and you can correct various disk-related errors via this useful software errors.

 1. Launch Disk Utility.

-2. Choose the unmountable external drive on the left sidebar.
+2. Click the icon of your unmountable external drive on the left sidebar.

-3. Click the Erase function on the top of the Disk Utility window.
+3. Click on the Erase button function on the top of the Disk Utility window.

-4. Complete the related information (name, format, scheme), then click Erase button.
+4. Complete the related information (name, format, scheme), then click Erase button to finish reformatting.

 Still have questions?